nguthrie/DevFlexInterview/README.md

-These questions are used to assess a candidates level of comfort with programming and some computer science topics.
+These questions are used to assess a candidate's level of comfort with programming and some computer science topics.
 If a candidate is unable to complete all the questions, this does not mean they have failed to qualify for the DevOps program.
 This will be decided in an interview.
-Candidates should be able to talk about the decisions they've made in when solving these problems.
-It is strongly preferred that these solutions are provided in Python, as it is the most popular DevOps language and is the language the tests are written in, but if a candidate would like to recreate the test in another language and can explain their solution to the interviewer, this is acceptable.
-Ideally, pytest question<n>.py will be called after submission and all test will pass.
+Candidates should be able to talk about the decisions they've made when solving these problems.
+It is strongly preferred that these solutions are provided in Python, as it is the most popular DevOps language and is the language that the pytests are written in.
+However, if a candidate would like to recreate the test in another language and can explain their solution to the interviewer, this is acceptable.
+Ideally, 'pytest question<n>.py' will be run in terminal after submission and all tests will pass.

 There is no time limit.
 Please try your best and let us know how you find it.

-1. Write a function that selects the maximum value from an array of intergers.
+1. Write a function that selects the maximum value from an array of integers.
 Do not use any built-in max functions. select_max([1, 2, 3, 4]) -> 4

-2. Write a function that takes an array of integers and centers all zeroes in the array.
+2. Write a function that takes an array of integers and places the zeroes in the center of the array.
 All non-zero integers should keep their relative position.
-For the purpose of this question, center means floor(length of array / 2). center_zeros([1, 1, 3, 0, 6, 0]) -> [1, 1, 0, 0, 3, 6]
+For the purpose of this question, center is defined as floor(length of array / 2). center_zeros([1, 1, 3, 0, 6, 0]) -> [1, 1, 0, 0, 3, 6]